 Directors of EMS operations should have EMS supervisor experience or have EMT certification and an associate degree in the medical field.
 In addition, EMS operations directors need to have training in cardiopulmonary resuscitation (CPR), advanced cardiac life support (ACLS), pediatric education for pre-hospital providers (PEPP), pediatric advanced life support (PALS) and Incident Command System (ICS).
 Directors of EMS operations need to show strong leadership, communication and management skills and able to make decisions in a quickly changing environment.

 Although the BLS does not have statistics on EMS directors, they provide statistics for medical and health services managers, which include EMS coordinators.
-The BLS anticipates a 24% growth in the field of EMTs and paramedics and a 17% growth in the field of medical and health services managers from 2014 to 2024.
+The BLS anticipates a 7% growth in the field of EMTs and paramedics and a 18% growth in the field of medical and health services managers from 2018 to 2028.
 Employment growth in both of these fields is largely due to an increasing elderly population, who are more likely to require emergency assistance and increased levels of healthcare, says the BLS.
-In May 2015, the BLS reported that the median annual salary for EMTs and paramedics was $31,980, and the median annual salary for health services managers was $94,500.
+In May 2018, the BLS reported that the median annual salary for EMTs and paramedics was $34,320, and the median annual salary for medical and health services managers was $99,730.